It's the Rush Limbaugh program, sizzling and cooking the fastest three hours in media here.

 All right.

-Uh actually could have been a weather alert.
+Actually, it could have been a weather alert.

-Uh you know, we had the story yesterday from the Washington Post polling data on Mrs. Clinton.
+You know, we had the story yesterday from the Washington Post polling data on Mrs. Clinton.

-Her strength is with poor uneducated women, poor stupid women, dumb women, whatever.
+Her strength is with poor, uneducated women, poor, stupid women, dumb women, whatever.

-So Hillary is attracting the women who have needs, Obama's getting the women who have desires.
+So Hillary is attracting the women who have needs.

-So Obama's getting a lot of money from from areas of the country with blacks of above average income.
+So Obama's getting a lot of money from areas of the country with blacks of above average income.

-Well, now I'm sure many of you are stunned to find out that there are upper income blacks.
+Well, now, I'm sure many of you are stunned to find out that there are upper income blacks, because this is a story that is not told often in the drive-by media.

 They're not authentic.

-But I guess I guess Hillary's accent down there in Selma and all that is not playing to upper income blacks, you know, goes down there and starts singing and and speaking in the uh in the dialect of her audience.
+But I guess Hillary's accent down there in Selma and all that is not playing to upper-income blacks.

 But see, this is actually not a problem.